 • You must report on the minimum number of cases (>20 for most measures)

-Single Measure Example
+Single Measure Scoring Example

 Suppose a clinician submits data yielding a performance rate of 83.0% on measure 145, Exposure Dose Time Reported for Procedures Using Fluoroscopy.
 The fourth decile ranges from 78.00% – 84.61%, so the clinician receives between 4 and 4.9 points because 83.0% falls in the fourth decile.